algoverzum/problemset/topics/if-then-else/smaller-number/statement/statement.en.md

 I will tell you two integer numbers.
 Can you tell me which one is the smaller?

 ### Input
-The first line of the input contains two integer numbers: $A$ and $B$.
+The input contains two integer numbers on separate lines: $A$ and $B$.

 ### Output